Blotch3D/Blotch3D/README.md

 because creating a rotation matrix from a floating-point angle value requires that transcendental functions be called, but multiplying matrices does not.
 A good compromise is to use a combination of both, if possible.
-Specifically, multiply by a rotation matrix for a time, but somewhat periodically recreate the sprite's matrix directly from the scalar angle value.
+Specifically, multiply by a rotation matrix most of the time, but on occasion recreate the sprite's matrix directly from the scalar angle value.

 Rights
 ======